 One thing I find important with salads is to keep the ingredients pretty much separated until serving time, and then, let each person build the salad to their own liking.
 Russ called it a "Table Salad Bar."
 This method has two benefits: 1) Each person gets exactly what they want, and 2) Any leftovers are stored separately so that later use of them does not result in soggy ingredients.
 I use the same approach with my Caesar Salad recipe.

 We needn't have worried.
 By the time we completed our recipes combination, modifications and additions we had a knock your socks off delicious salad.
 This was verified, of course, at dinner that evening.
 All four of us gobbled the stuff up with gusto.
-Janet may not like me naming this delight as Ray's salad, for she was crucial to the ingredient selection, tasting and instant re-engineering of the salad to make it unique and very tasty.
-I'll see if I can slip this one past her!
+Janet might not have liked me naming this delight as Ray's salad, for she was crucial to the ingredient selection, tasting and instant re-engineering of the salad to make it unique and very tasty.
+Oh, well!

 Salad Ingredients: (serves four hungry adults)